My Family My Love: Summary

+History

+The television series' principal screenwriter is Lin Lingling (林齡齡).
+The series filmed a scene at Dahu Park, where actress Athena Lee Yen, who had to go into the water 10 times for a scene, injured her knee while returning to shore.

+The cast members Chen Guan Lin and Athena Lee Yen received criticism for plagiarism of the Korean drama My Lovely Sam Soon in the My Family My Love theme song Long Huilian (龍慧戀).

+Reception

+World Journal reported that netizens disparaged the television series for having "repeated dialogues in the drama as if they were beating a wall".

 Taiwan broadcast

 As of June 2011, the show airs in Taiwan, country of origin of the drama every weeknight at prime time (20:00) with episodes which have ranged in length from 135 to 150 minutes including commercial advertisements.
 The producers received funding from the Government Information Office to produce the series in high definition.

+The television series received an audience viewership rating of 4.86 on 3 November 2009, making it the most viewed drama in Taiwan.
+Its ratings that day were higher than the highly rated series Mom's House.

 International broadcast

 Vietnam

 The Vietnamese dub "Tấm Lòng Cha Mẹ" was broadcast on Vietnam Television for Southern area (VTV9), Voice of Vietnam Television (VOV TV), Saigon Tourist Cable Television (SCTV), Vinh Long Television Station Channel (THVL) (Vietnamese: Truyền Hình Vĩnh Long), etc. and is streamable on YouTube.

 Malaysia

 The drama is broadcasting now in 8TV in original Hokkien language under the English title My Family My Love for two episodes with one hour each from Monday to Friday, at 11:30 MST and 13:00 MST with a 30 minutes break of its Midday Mandarin News at 12:30 MST.